isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         int d, m, y;
     };

-It is often a good idea to express the invariant as an `Ensure` on the constructor.
+It is often a good idea to express the invariant as an `Ensures` on the constructor.

 ##### Note